 For stopping power at this price you have mechanical disc brakes.
-If they were hydraulic then the price could not be under 400.
+If they were hydraulic then the price could not be so affordable.

 Mechanical disc brakes give you accurate stopping power.
 You can gradually modulate how fast or slow you stop depending on the situation on the trails.